Consistency conditions for brane tilings

-We then pick a point $i_{\infty}$ outside all of these loops, and set the height of a tile $i\in\tilde{F}$ to be given by the oriented intersection number of these loops with a path from $i_{\infty}$ to the interior of $i$. \end{defn} \begin{defn} We define an \textit{i-cyclic} $A_F$-module to be a module that is isomorphic to the cokernel of $f:N\rightarrow e_i A_F$, for some $N$ an $A_F$-module, and $f$ some morphism of $A_F$-modules.
-We define a $G_1$-graded $i$-cyclic module to be one that is a cokernel of such a $f$, where $f$ is a morphism of $G_1$-graded modules. \end{defn} \begin{defn} Let $i$ be a tile of $F$.
-After choosing a lift $i_0\in\tilde{F}$ of $i$, a finite-dimensional $i$-cyclic $G_1$-graded $A_F$-module $M$ gives a height function, denoted $H(M)$, in the following way: $M$ has a natural decomposition
+We then pick a point $j$ outside all of these loops, and set the height of a tile $i\in\tilde{F}$ to be given by the oriented intersection number of these loops with a path from $j$ to the interior of $i$. \end{defn} \begin{defn} We define an \textit{i-cyclic} $A_F$-module to be a pair $(M,f)$, where $f:e_iA_F\rightarrow M$ is a surjection.
+We define a $G_1$-graded $i$-cyclic module to be a pair $(M,f)$ as before, where $M$ is a $G_1$-graded module and $f$ is a surjection of $G_1$-graded $A_F$-modules.
+Finally, we define a morphism of $i$-cyclic modules (respectively, $G_1$-graded $i$-cyclic modules) from $(M,f)$ to $(M',f')$ to be a morphism from $f$ to $f'$ in the morphism category of $A_F$ modules (respectively, $G_1$-graded $A_F$-modules). \end{defn} \begin{defn} Let $i$ be a tile of $F$.
+After choosing a lift $i_0\in\tilde{F}$ of $i$, a finite-dimensional $i$-cyclic $G_1$-graded $A_F$-module $(M,f)$ gives a height function, denoted $H(M)$, in the following way: $M$ has a natural decomposition